-Calculates the boundaries at each interim analysis, i.e. the number of events in the experimental group that would lead to a stopping of the trial based on a binomial exact test, assuming that the events should be equally distributed amont both groups.
+Calculates the boundaries at each interim analysis, i.e. the number of events in the intervention group that would lead to a stopping of the trial based on a binomial exact test, assuming that the events should be equally distributed amont both groups.
 The indicated scenario (and all more extreme) would lead to a rejection of H0 (equal distribution) and a stopping for safety.

 getHarmBound(